andrewb47/getdata_project/README.md

         ./train/y_train.txt             to y_train
 ```

-Assuming that the files in the Inertial Signals directories are not required as they contain the raw data that has been filtered to create the x and y test and train tables.
+It is assumed that the files in the Inertial Signals directories are not required as they contain the raw data that has been filtered to create the x and y test and train tables.

 ##### 2. Combine the test and training datasets to `all_data_02`
+The raw data includes two data sets named `test` and `train`.
+These are each according to the same structure and are to be combined into one.
+This step merges the two main tables of data observations into table `all_data_02`.
-##### 3. Form the column names on `all_data_02` from the features data
+##### 3. Form the column names on `all_data_02` from the `features` data
+The names of the variables are available in the `features` table.
+This step extracts them and creates column headings on the data table.
 ##### 4. Reduce the columns of data in `all_data_02`
 to the mean and standard deviation of each measurement
 ##### 5. Create descriptive data for the observations in `all_data_02`